-Overall, Delmarva's RFP was satisfactory and resulted in favorable prices relative to previous procurements.
-Participation was higher than previous levels, too, and resulted in a competitive bidding process.
-The RFP process was run successfully from start to finish, and the ultimate winning bids were consistent with expectations given regional market conditions.
+Overall, Delmarva's RFP was satisfactory and resulted in prices within the expected range.
+Participation was satisfactory and resulted in a competitive bidding process.
+The RFP process was run successfully from start to finish, and the ultimate winning bids were consistent with regional market conditions.